 Ryan Morris (Director).
 Ryan Morris has been a member of the Company's Board of Directors since April 24, 2012.
-Mr. Morris is the Managing Member of Meson Capital Partners LLC ("Meson LLC"), a San Francisco-based investment manager, which he founded in February 2009.
-Mr. Morris served as Executive Chairman and was Chairman of the Board of Directors of the Company from May 2014 through May 2015.
-Mr. Morris currently serves on the Board of Directors of Sevcon, Inc. (NYSE MKT: SEV) since December 2013 and previously served on the Board of Directors of Lucas Energy (NYSE MKT: LEI) from October 2012 to October 2014 and served as Chairman of the Board from December 2012 to November 2013.
+Mr. Morris is President of Meson Capital Partners LLC ("Meson LLC"), a San Francisco-based investment manager, which he founded in February 2009.
+Mr. Morris served as Chairman of the Company from April 2012 to May 2015 and was Executive Chairman from April 2012 through May 2014.
+Mr. Morris has served on the board of Sevcon, Inc. (NYSE MKT: SEV) since December 2013 and served as its Executive Chairman from July 2016 to December 2016.
+He has served on the Board of Directors of Trans-Lux Corporation (OTC Pink: TNLX) since April 2016 and previously served on the Board of Directors of Lucas Energy (NYSE MKT: LEI) from October 2012 to October 2014 and served as Chairman of the Board from December 2012 to November 2013.
 From June 2011 through July 2012, Mr. Morris served as a member of the Equity Committee responsible for maximizing value to the stockholders of the former HearUSA, Inc. Prior to founding Meson LLC, in July 2008, he co-founded VideoNote LLC, a small and profitable educational software company with customers including Cornell University and The World Bank.
 Mr. Morris has a Bachelor of Science and Masters of Engineering degree in Operations Research & Information Engineering from Cornell University, and holds the Chartered Financial Analyst designation.